mosquito on a wet leaf

 While many scientists are hard at work determining if eradication is possible, and if it would be appropriate, others are going about the mosquito problem in different ways.

-A sensor has been developed that can detect the species of mosquitoes.
-When a person wears the detector, they can be warned and track the disease-bearing mosquitoes, potentially managing future outbreaks.
+A sensor has been developed that can detect the species of mosquitos.
+When a person wears the detector, they can be warned and track the disease-bearing mosquitos, potentially managing future outbreaks.

-Some scientists are studying what attracts mosquitoes to certain body odors, which may give way to even more effective mosquito repellents.
-Others are aiming to make mosquitoes resistant to the parasites that cause dangerous diseases.
+Some scientists are studying what attracts mosquitos to certain body odors, which may give way to even more effective mosquito repellents.
+Others are aiming to make mosquitos resistant to the parasites that cause dangerous diseases.

 Where Do You Stand When It Comes to Mosquito Eradication?

-While you can’t get rid of mosquitoes across the world, you can make your own home free of mosquitoes when you use the Barefoot Mosquito.
+While you can’t get rid of mosquitos across the world, you can make your own home free of mosquitos when you use the Barefoot Mosquito.
 Give us a call today at 512-400-2008 in Austin or 713-554-9430 in Houston.
 Or request a free quote online.

 Related Posts